alex-kulikov-git/critical-data-studies/README.md

 * Project Presentation
 * Easy-to-read Blog Entry

-The project took place in the form of a seminar at the Technical University of Munich (TUM) in 2018.
+The work took place in the form of a seminar at the Technical University of Munich (TUM) in 2018.

 My co-authors: __Tim Bierth__ & __Jurek Olden__.